Daniel-Mietchen/events/ECSA-2018-Citizen-science-and-Open-science.md

 # About

 This file hosts a submission to the European Citizen Science Association (ECSA) [conference](https://www.ecsa-conference.eu/) on 3-5 June 2018 in Geneva.
-It was submitted by the deadline tonight under the "Does citizen science change science?" theme and the sub-theme "Is Citizen Science just science by other means, or can it transform what counts as evidence?"
+It was submitted by the 21 January 2018 deadline under the "Does citizen science change science?" theme and the sub-theme "Is Citizen Science just science by other means, or can it transform what counts as evidence?"

 # Title